OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     *   `{outputPath: <output-name>}`:
         This placeholder is replaced with the path where your program writes this output's data.
-This lets the Kubeflow Pipelines system read the contents of the file and store it as the value of the specified output.
+This lets the OpenDataology Pipelines system read the contents of the file and store it as the value of the specified output.

     The `<input-name>` name must match the name of an input in the `inputs`